DepledgeLab/DRUMMER/README.md

 ## Troubleshooting
 1: Complex FASTA headers are problematic for DRUMMER.
 We thus recommend simplifying headers prior to generating alignment.
 For instance, a human transcriptome file might have headers such as >ENST00000641515.2|ENSG00000186092.6|OTTHUMG00000001094.4|OTTHUMT00000003223.4|OR4F5-202|OR4F5|2618|UTR5:1-60|CDS:61-1041|UTR3:1042-2618| that are best simplified to >ENST00000641515.2.
 This can easily be achieved with sed i.e. "sed 's/|.*$//g' infile > outfile"

+2: At present DRUMMER.py needs launching from within the DRUMMER directory in all cases.
+This will be fixed in a later version.

 MORE TIPS COMING SOON...